Citrullus colocynthis: Distribution and habitat

 Citrullus colocynthis is a desert viney plant that grows in sandy, arid soils.
 It is native to the Mediterranean Basin and Asia, and is distributed among the west coast of northern Africa, eastward through the Sahara, Egypt until India, and reaches also the north coast of the Mediterranean and the Caspian Seas.
-It grows also in southern European countries and on the islands of the Grecian archipelago.
+It grows also in Southern Europe and on the Aegean Islands.
 On the island of Cyprus, it is cultivated on a small scale; it has been an income source since the 14th century and is still exported today.

 It is an annual or a perennial plant in the wild in Indian arid zones, and survives under extreme xeric conditions.
 In fact, it can tolerate annual precipitation of 250 to 1500 mm and an annual temperature of 14.8 to 27.8 °C. It grows from sea level up to 1500 m above sea level on sandy loam, subdesert soils, and sandy sea coasts with a pH range between 5.0 and 7.8.

+Historical accounts of trade go back to 1895 tracing its harvest and trade in Palestine's Jaffa for export to England under the commerce name of Turkish colocynth.